UniqueGe/UniqueGe/README.md

-- 👋 Hi, I’m @UniqueGe
+- 👋 Hi, I’m @Folex Tech
-- 👀 I’m interested in Website Development
+- 👀 I’m interested in Data Science and Analysis
-- 🌱 I’m currently learning PHP
+- 🌱 I have knowledge of Python, R and C++

 <!---
 UniqueGe/UniqueGe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.